-Dr. Herbert Walberg is a senior fellow with The Heartland Institute and a member of its Board of Directors.
+Dr. Herbert Walberg is a senior fellow with The Heartland Institute and a former member of its Board of Directors.

 Dr. Walberg is also a distinguished visiting fellow at the Hoover Institution and a member of the Koret Task Force on K–12 Education, and a professor emeritus and University Scholar at the University of Illinois at Chicago.
 His research focuses on educational productivity and human accomplishments.

 Dr. Walberg has written and edited more than 60 books and 350 articles on such topics as the causes and effects of learning, teaching and instructional effectiveness, national comparisons of achievement, and educational measurement and evaluation, which have appeared in widely circulated journals, including Daedalus, Educational Leadership, Kappan, and Nature and in such newspapers as the Chicago Tribune, Wall Street Journal, and Washington Post.